hamidreza-aftabi/IQA/README.md

 ![IQA Results](/Results/result1.png#gh-dark-mode-only)

+The results of the experiment on the holdout data are depicted in the figure above.
+As it is evident, by increasing the rejection ratio, which defines the rejected portion of images with the lowest controller scores,  the classification accuracy increased for both PPO and DDPG algorithms compared to the baseline.
+Maximum classification accuracies for PneumoniaMNIST/Echocardiography using PPO and DDPG algorithms are 85.71%/90.82% and 85.1%/90.15%, respectively.
+Here the baseline accuracy is  83.3%/88.13%.
+These figures also indicate that the PPO algorithm has achieved better classification accuracy and cumulative reward compared to the DDPG algorithm.
 In the IQA algorithm, the task performance peaked before decreasing as more samples were discarded.
-This observation indicates although the presented IQA algorithm is effective, there is a trade- off between rejecting images with poor quality and classification accuracy.
+This observation indicates although the presented IQA algorithm is effective, there is a trade-off between rejecting images with poor quality and classification accuracy.

 ## 2- Adaptable IQA

 ![Adaptable IQA Results](/Results/result2.png#gh-dark-mode-only)

+This figure shows the result of performing the adaptable IQA algorithm on the holdout set of Echocaridgraphy data.
+We evaluated the models for varying k-values, where k is the ratio of expert-labeled samples used for adaptation (k * 100% samples used).
 The utilized adaptation strategy in the IQA algorithm allows for the IQA agent and task predictor to be adapted using as few as 30% of expert labeled Echocardiography data.
+The baseline is the accuracy of the classifier trained with expert labeled data.
+This figure also shows images with high controller score (selected image) and low controller score.